Ergus/ArgParseBash/README.md

 	In case of path and file it checks that the path or the file exists in the filesystem.

 	In case of float it accepts formats like 3.14 or 3.

+	In case of Enum if checks that the enum is one of the valid options.

 	String is not validated because all the bash strings are valid.